AdobeDocs/document-cloud-learn.en/help/sign/integrations/documentautomation.md

 ### Test the flow

-Go to your SharePoint site’s document repository to test it out.
+Go to your SharePoint site's document repository to test it out.

 1. Select the document and choose **Automate** and the **Flow** you just created.